dotnet/docs/docs/framework/wpf/security-wpf.md

 |---------------------|
 |FEATURE_ENABLE_SCRIPT_PASTE_URLACTION_IF_PROMPT|

  If you run a partial-trust [!INCLUDE[TLA#tla_xbap](../../../includes/tlasharptla-xbap-md.md)] that includes a WPF <xref:System.Windows.Controls.WebBrowser> control in Windows Internet Explorer, WPF hosts the WebBrowser ActiveX control in the address space of the Internet Explorer process.
-Since the WebBrowser ActiveX control is hosted in the [!INCLUDE[TLA2#tla_iegeneric](../../../includes/tla2sharptla-iegeneric-md.md)] process, all of the feature controls for Internet Explorer are also enabled for the WebBrowser ActiveX control.
+Since the WebBrowser ActiveX control is hosted in the Internet Explorer process, all of the feature controls for Internet Explorer are also enabled for the WebBrowser ActiveX control.

  XBAPs running in Internet Explorer also get an additional level of security compared to normal standalone applications.
 This additional security is because Internet Explorer, and therefore the WebBrowser ActiveX control, runs in protected mode by default on [!INCLUDE[TLA#tla_winvista](../../../includes/tlasharptla-winvista-md.md)] and [!INCLUDE[win7](../../../includes/win7-md.md)].
 For more information about protected mode, see [Understanding and Working in Protected Mode Internet Explorer](https://go.microsoft.com/fwlink/?LinkId=179393).